Key Takeaways

 How Do Life Insurance Trusts Work?

-Life insurance trusts allow the owner of a life insurance policy (the grantor) to transfer ownership of the policy into a trust.
-A life insurance trust serves to help preserve and manage life insurance benefits while addressing estate planning and tax considerations.
+A life insurance trust lets the policy owner, also called the grantor, transfer ownership of a life insurance policy into a trust.
+The trust helps manage life insurance benefits while addressing estate planning and tax considerations.

-Here's a simplified overview of how a life insurance trust works:
+Below is a simplified overview of how a life insurance trust works.

-• Trust creation: The grantor establishes an irrevocable trust and designates beneficiaries who will receive the life insurance benefit when the grantor dies.
+- Trust creation: The grantor sets up an irrevocable trust and names the beneficiaries who will receive the life insurance benefit after the grantor’s death.

-• Policy transfer: The grantor transfers ownership of an existing life insurance policy into the trust.
-Once transferred, the grantor no longer owns the policy and the trust becomes the owner.
+- Policy ownership: The trust purchases the life insurance policy with gifts from the grantor or the grantor transfers ownership of an existing life insurance policy to the trust.
+After the transfer, the grantor no longer owns the policy, and the trust becomes the policy owner.

-• Trustee appointment: The grantor appoints a trustee to manage the trust.
-The trustee's role includes ensuring that policy premiums are paid, managing the trust's assets and distributing the policy's death benefit to beneficiaries.
+- Trustee appointment: The grantor appoints a trustee to manage the trust.
+The trustee pays policy premiums, manages trust assets, and distributes the death benefit to beneficiaries.

-• Premium payments: The trust is funded by the grantor, who contributes money to cover the life insurance policy's premium payments.
-The trustee uses this money to pay the premiums.
+- Premium payments: The grantor funds the trust with gifts to cover premium payments.
+The trustee uses these funds to pay the policy premiums.

-• Estate tax benefit: The life insurance proceeds are typically excluded from the grantor's taxable estate, potentially reducing estate taxes that beneficiaries would owe.
+- Estate tax benefit: Life insurance proceeds are generally excluded from the grantor’s taxable estate, which may help reduce estate taxes owed by beneficiaries.

 What Are Some Types of Life Insurance Trusts?

-Multiple types of life insurance trusts serve different purposes and address specific estate planning goals.
-The main types of life insurance trusts are irrevocable life insurance trusts and revocable life insurance trusts.
+Life insurance trusts are designed to meet different estate planning goals.
+The two primary types are irrevocable life insurance trusts and revocable life insurance trusts.

 Irrevocable Life Insurance Trust (ILIT)